Tencent/TurboTransformers/README.md

 1. April 2020 v0.0.1, TurboTransformers released, and achieved state-of-the-art BERT inference speed on CPU/GPU.
 2. June 2020 v0.2.1, TurboTransformers add BLIS as a BLAS option.
 Better performance on AMD CPU.
 3. June 2020 v0.3.0, TurboTransformers adds support for Transformer Decoder on CPU/GPU.
+4. June 2020 v0.3.1, TurboTransformers adds support for ALbert on CPU/GPU.

 ## Contact us
 Although we recommand you post your problem with github issues, you can also join in our Turbo user group.